Hafz-technology/wireframing/README.md

    Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 * High-Fidelity Wireframes:<br>
    More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+### The type of wireframe of the example is High-Fidelity Wireframes